jboy/nim-pymod/README.md

 ```

 And if you don't need to modify the array data at all, there is an even shorter
-`for`-loop idiom that yields a succession of (read-only) array values:
+`for` loop idiom that yields a succession of (read-only) array values:

 ```Nimrod
 var maxVal: int32 = low(int32)